Taufik-Aegis/android-bootcamp/modules/helloworld.md

 <img src="https://i.cloudup.com/cNLIx-10xM-3000x3000.png" alt="New project" style="width: 500px;"/>

 * Eclipse will show Android Application Project Wizard.
 This wizard will help you setup your Android app project.
 Fill Application Name, Eclipse will auto fill other fields.
   * You are strongly suggested to change Package name.
 Package name typically reversed company domain name + application name.
 Typically in format : `com.YOURCOMPANYNAME.YOURAPPLICATIONNAME`.
 Package name must be unique as its used to identify one app from another in Android system.
+For example, if I want to create calculator app, I will use `com.mygreatcompany.calculator`.
+  * Below, you see choices of Android SDK version.
+Leave that default for now, we will back at this later.

 <img src="https://i.cloudup.com/pbT1Jf3fnZ-3000x3000.png" alt="Project wizard" style="width: 500px;"/>

-* Click next, use default for app steps until then finally, click Finish.
+* Click next, use default for all steps until then finally, click Finish.
 You will see your project is created and Eclipse wil show `MainActivity.java` content.
+  *

 <img src="https://i.cloudup.com/9bvpXrEsq1-3000x3000.png" alt="Eclipse project view" style="width: 500px;"/>